What Are the Most Common Types of Employment Litigation?

 Questions for an Employment Litigation Attorney

-To defend your legal rights as an employee, speak with an experienced attorney following an adverse employment action as soon as possible.
+To defend your legal rights as an employee, speak with an experienced attorney.
+Contact an attorney as soon as possible after termination, demotion, or other adverse employment action.

 To get the most out of a consultation, ask informed questions such as: